 But not every species of spider lives in webs; some live in burrows.
 A spider burrow is much less evident than a web, making it easier for burrowing spiders to stay hidden from view.
 Other species will simply secrete themselves away in any crevice they can find.
 If you are noticing a lot of spiders on your property, but you can’t find any webs, check basements, sheds, and any other dark and damp environments.

 What Problems Can Spiders Cause?
 Yellow Spider UK

 Spiders are more of a nuisance than anything else.
 There are no dangerous spiders in the UK, and most species aren’t even considered pests.
 However, some species of spiders can bite people, and no business wants insects (or arachnids) crawling over their stock and potentially putting off their customers.
 Spider treatment and spider control same day 24/7 with Bon Accord.

 Even though spider bites are generally harmless, persistent misconceptions and urban myths surrounding species like the false widow means that people are needlessly fearful about the dangers that spiders represent.
 In cases of spider bites in the UK, the only real threat comes from a potential allergic reaction.

-False widows have been the subject of innumerable viral social media posts and sensationalised media reports that drastically overstate the danger they pose.
+False widow spiders have been the subject of innumerable viral social media posts and sensationalised media reports that drastically overstate the danger they pose.
 Any stories you’ve read about false widows biting people and laying their eggs inside them are, well, false.